 - Employment Bridging Internship Program: identifies Aboriginal internship candidates who are interested in working toward a career in the oil and natural gas industry

 The Women at Cenovus network is an Executive-sponsored group, providing an engaging and supportive community to empower women to develop personally and professionally through networking and knowledge sharing.
 Membership is open to all staff, and includes networking events, keynote speaker presentations as well as advice for female leaders, working parents and young professionals.

 In 2016, our voluntary turnover rate was 3.1 percent.
 That was lower than the average annualized attrition rate of our peers which was 3.5 percent, as of December 2016.

 As of December 31, 2016 Cenovus had 3,528 employees and contractors.
 Employees comprised approximately 79 percent of our workforce, while contractors comprised the remaining 21 percent.

 Total workforce by gender and location

-In 2015, employees at our office locations in Calgary were 55 percent male and 45 percent female.
-At our field operations in Alberta and Saskatchewan, employees were 91 percent male and 9 percent female.
-Females represented 26 percent of management positions and 18 percent of top management positions in 2015.
+In 2016, employees at our office locations in Calgary were 57 percent male and 43 percent female.
+At our field operations, employees were 91 percent male and nine percent female.
+Females represented 25 percent of management positions and 22 percent of top management positions.